Hear to Help

 Mental Health First Aid: 8 hour in-person course for students, faculty, and staff

-QPR Training: 60 minute online, self-guided course for KSU families
+QPR Training: 60 minute online, self-guided course for KSU students, faculty, staff, and families